UCREL/S3-semtagging-multiling-applications/teaching-materials/readme.txt

-# S3-semtagging-multiling-applications
-Part of the UCREL NLP Summer School 2016 and 2017

 1. About

 This folder contains teaching materials provided for the Lancaster University UCREL Summer School 2017 (http://ucrel.lancs.ac.uk/summerschool/index.php).
 Please check this site for possible updates before you take the session.